 #1 – By Nature of Claim

-Markets are categorized by the type of claim the investors have on the assets of the entity in which they have made the investments.
-There are broadly two kinds of claims, i.e. fixed claim and residual claim.
+Markets are categorized by the type of claim the investors have on the entity’s assets in which they have made the investments.
+There are broadly two kinds of claims, i.e., fixed and residual.
 Based on the nature of the claim, there are two kinds of markets, viz.

-In this market, equity instruments are traded, as the name suggests equity refers to the owner’s capital in the business and thus, have a residual claim, implying, whatever is left in the business after paying off the fixed liabilities belongs to the equity shareholders, irrespective of the face value of shares held by them.
+In this market, equity instruments are traded.
+As the name suggests, equity refers to the owner’s capital in the business.
+It thus has a residual claim, implying that whatever is left in the industry after paying off the fixed liabilities belongs to the equity shareholdersEquity ShareholdersShareholder’s equity is the residual interest of the shareholders in the company and is calculated as the difference between Assets and Liabilities.
+The Shareholders' Equity Statement on the balance sheet details the change in the value of shareholder's equity from the beginning to the end of an accounting period., irrespective of the face value of their shares.

 #2 – By Maturity of Claim

-While making an investment, the time period plays an important role as the amount of investment depends on the time horizon of the investment, the time period also affects the risk profile of an investment.
-An investment with a lower time period carried lower risk as compared to an investment with a higher time period.
+While investing, time plays an important role as the amount of investment depends on the time horizon of the acquisition.
+The time also affects the risk profile of an investment.
+An investment with a lower time carries a lower risk than an investment with a higher period.

-Since these instruments have low maturity period, they carry a lower risk and a reasonable rate of return for the investors, generally in the form of interest.
+Since these instruments have a low maturity period, they carry a lower risk and a reasonable rate of return for the investors, generally in interest.

 This market has two verticals:

-In other words, it is an organized market, where trading of securities takes place between investors.
-Investors could be individuals, merchant bankers, etc. Transactions of the secondary market don’t impact the cash flow position of the company, as such, as the receipts or payments for such exchanges are settled amongst investors, without the company being involved.
+In other words, it is an organized market where securities trading occurs between investors.
+Investors could be individuals, merchant bankers, etc. Transactions of the secondary market do not impact the company’s cash flow position; as such, the receipts or payments for such exchanges are settled amongst investors without the company being involved.

 #3 – By Timing of Delivery

-In addition to the above-discussed factors, such as time horizon, nature of the claim, etc, there is another factor which has distinguished the markets into two parts, i.e. timing of delivery of the security.
+In addition to the above-discussed factors, such as time horizon, nature of the claim, etc., another factor has distinguished the markets into two parts, i.e., timing of delivery of the security.
 This concept generally prevails in the secondary market or stock market.
-Based on the timing of delivery, there are two types of market:
+Depending on the timing of delivery, there are two types of markets:

-In this market, transactions are settled in the real-time and it requires the total amount of investment to be paid by the investors, either through their own funds or through borrowed capital, generally known as margin, which is allowed on the present holdings in the account.
+In this market, transactions are settled in real-time.
+Therefore, it requires the total amount of investment to be paid by the investors, either through their funds or borrowed capital, generally known as margin, which is allowed on the present holdings in the account.

 #4 – By Organizational Structure

-Markets are also categorized based on the structure of the market, i.e. the manner in which transactions are conducted in the market.
-There are two types of market, based on organizational structure:
+Markets are also categorized based on the market structure, i.e., how transactions are conducted.
+There are two types of the markets, based on organizational structure: –

-This market is decentralized, allowing customers to trade in customized products based on the requirement.
+This decentralized market allows customers to trade customized products based on their requirements.

-Over a period of time, financial markets have gained importance in fulfilling the capital requirements for companies and also providing investment avenues to the investors in the country.
-Financial markets provide transparent pricing, high liquidity and investor protection, from frauds and malpractices.
+Over time, financial markets have gained importance in fulfilling the capital requirements for companies and providing investment avenues to the investors in the country.
+Financial markets offer transparent pricing, high liquidity, and investor protection from frauds and malpractices.